department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 [H3] { Veteran you're connected to's / Your / Applicant's } name and date of birth

-Please provide your information for the Veteran that you're connected to.
-We use this information to verify some eligibility. { Story 1 }
+Please provide the information for the Veteran that you're connected to.
+We use this information to verify eligibility. { Story 1 }

 Please provide your information.
-We use this information to verify some eligibility. { Story 2 }
+We use this information to verify eligibility. { Story 2 }

 Please provide the Veteran's information.
-We use this information to verify some eligibility. { Story 3 }
+We use this information to verify eligibility. { Story 3 }

 First name (*Required)
 Middle name